Well-Architected Framework

 $ terraform graph -type=plan | dot -Tpng > graph.png

-Your plan should outline how you will inform stakeholders about the decommissioning process, including timelines and potential impacts.
-Effective communication prevents surprises and ensures all affected teams can prepare for the changes.
+Document how you will notify stakeholders about the decommissioning process, including timelines and potential impacts.

 Start by identifying all stakeholders who might be affected by the decommissioning, including development teams, operations staff, end users, and business owners.
-Create a notification timeline that provides adequate warning.
-Your communications should explain what resources you are removing, when the decommissioning will occur, and what actions stakeholders need to take.
+Create a notification timeline that gives teams enough time to prepare.
+Your communications should explain what resources you are removing, when the decommissioning occurs, and what actions stakeholders need to take.

 Before decommissioning, confirm that you have backups of any critical data or configurations associated with the resources you are removing.
 Backups provide a safety net in case you need to roll back changes.